The Department for Work and Pensions (DWP) has extended Maximus’ contract to deliver the Health Assessment Advisory Service until March 2020.

 Centre for Health and Disability Assessments (CHDA), operated by Maximus, assumed responsibility for the service in 2015.
-Highly trained doctors, nurses and therapists conduct assessments on behalf of DWP for people claiming Employment and Support Allowance and other benefits.
+Highly trained doctors, nurses and therapists conduct assessments on behalf of the DWP for people claiming Employment and Support Allowance and other benefits.

-Since taking over the service, CHDA has hired hundreds of new Healthcare Professionals, increased the volume of assessments delivered and reduced the average time that customers spend in the assessment process by almost half.
+Since taking over the service, CHDA has hired hundreds of new healthcare professionals, delivered more assessments and reduced the average time customers spend in the process by almost half.

 Maximus Chief Executive Officer Richard A. Montoni said:

-I would like to thank our team, partners and other stakeholders for their continued hard work and dedication.
-As the driving force behind our continued success they have enabled us to deliver a high quality service to our customers.”
+“I would like to thank our team, partners and other stakeholders for their continued hard work and dedication.
+As the driving force behind our continued success, they have enabled us to deliver a high-quality service.”

 Dr Paul Williams, Programme Director, CHDA said:

 “Our mission is to help customers move forward with their lives by providing a quality, sensitive and respectful service.
-So we are delighted to be continuing our partnership with DWP to deliver the Health Assessment Advisory Service.
+So, we are delighted to be continuing our partnership with DWP to deliver the Health Assessment Advisory Service.

-Our approach is anchored by a commitment to listen to disabled people, charities and customers.
-At the start of our contract we established a Customer Representative Group to ensure that the experiences and needs of our customers were at the heart of everything we do.
+“Our approach is anchored by a commitment to listen to disabled people, charities and customers.
+At the start of our contract, we established a Customer Representative Group to ensure that the experiences and needs of our customers were at the heart of everything we do.